 Ignore Empty – true or false to ignore empty cells or not.

-Text – add or specify a range of cells they contain the values we want to concatenate.
+Text – add or specify a range of cells that contain the values we want to concatenate.

 Let us type text join- (delimiter- which would be “,” in this case, TRUE (as we should ignore empty cells), A: A (as the list of selected items from the filter will be available in this column) to join any value & also ignore any empty value in Pivot Table Filter)

-Just select the cell and go up to analyze options tab, click on field headers & that will hide the cell.
+Just select the cell and go up to analyze options tab; click on field headers & which will hide the cell.

 Things to Remember

-- Filtering is not an additive because when we select one criterion and if we want to filter again with another criterion then the first one will get discarded.
+- Filtering is not an additive because when we select one criterion and if we want to filter again with another criterion, the first one will be discarded.

-- We got a special feature in filter i.e. “Search Box” which allows us to deselect manually some of the results that we don’t want.
-For Ex: If we have got the huge list and there are blanks too then in order to select blank we can easily get selected by searching for blank in search box rather than scrolling down till the end.
+- We got a special feature in the filter, i.e. “Search Box”, which allows us to deselect some of the results we don’t want manually.
+For Ex: If we have got a huge list and there are blanks too, then in order to select blank, we can easily get selected by searching for blank in the search box rather than scrolling down till the end.

-- We are not supposed to exclude certain results with the condition in the filter but we can do by using “label filter”.
-For Ex: If we want to select any product with a certain currency like rupee or dollar etc then we can use label filter – ‘does not contain’ and should give the condition.
+- We are not supposed to exclude certain results with the condition in the filter, but we can do this by using “label filter”.
+For Ex: If we want to select any product with a certain currency like the rupee or dollar, then we can use a label filter – ‘does not contain’ and give the condition.

 This is a guide to Pivot Table Filter in Excel.
 Here we discuss How to Create a Pivot Table Filter in Excel along with examples and an excel template.
 You can also go through our other suggested articles to learn more –